apache/yunikorn-site/src/pages/community/coding_guidelines.md

 * [YuniKorn core](https://github.com/apache/yunikorn-core), configuration file [golangci.yml](https://github.com/apache/yunikorn-core/blob/master/.golangci.yml).

 The web interface is a javascript project and the scheduler interface only has generated Go code and thus do not use it.

-### Integration in pull requests
-The planning is to integrate the `golangci-lint` check into the GitHub PR flow.

 ## False positives
 Tools are never 100% correct and neither is this one.